Pavithra-vgl/US_HousingMarket/README.md

 # US Housing Market Analysis (2024 - 2025)

 This project analyzes the US housing market using city-level data to understand pricing behavior, market competitiveness, and supply-demand dynamics.

-The analysis is performed using **R** and focuses on testing three key hypotheses related to housing prices and market trends.
+The analysis is performed in R and focuses on testing three key hypotheses related to housing prices and market trends.

----

 ## Key Takeaways
-- Analyzed 800K+ housing records across US cities
+- Analyzed 800,000+ housing records across US cities
 - High-priced cities show larger price gaps but not higher relative overpricing
-- Market competitiveness impacts selling speed more than price growth
+- Market competitiveness has a stronger impact on selling speed than price growth
-- Demand alone is not a strong predictor of price increase
+- Demand alone is not a strong predictor of short-term price increases

+## Tools
+R, tidyverse, ggplot2, data.table

 ## Dataset Overview

--  831,771 rows and 58 variables :contentReference[oaicite:0]{index=0}
+- 831,771 rows and 58 variables
--  City-level housing data
--  Monthly observations for 2024 - 2025
+- City-level housing data with monthly observations for 2024 - 2025
 - Includes:
-  - Prices (list & sale)
+  - Prices (list and sale)
-  - Inventory & supply metrics
+  - Inventory and supply metrics
   - Sales activity
   - Market competitiveness indicators

----

 ## Objectives
 The project investigates the following hypotheses:

-###  H1: Pricing Behavior
+**H1: Pricing Behavior**
-> Cities with higher median list prices tend to have a larger gap between list price and sale price.
+Cities with higher median list prices tend to have a larger gap between list price and sale price.

-###  H2: Market Competitiveness
+**H2: Market Competitiveness**
-> More competitive cities show higher sale-to-list ratios and lower days on market.
+More competitive cities show higher sale-to-list ratios and lower days on market.

-###  H3: Supply vs Demand
+**H3: Supply vs Demand**
-> Cities with stronger demand relative to supply experience higher short-term price growth.
+Cities with stronger demand relative to supply experience higher short-term price growth.

----

 ##  Tools & Technologies